-2019 2021 2022 2023 2024 2027 2030 making positive movements in our socie ety donate 3.5 million EUR to projects that shorten the distance between people and opportunities 445,395 n/a 819,596 target 2.0 million achieved 2.9 million 3.5 million - - increase the % of employees engaged in local and skills-based volunteering opportunities - - - on track 10% 20% 40% conscious traveller ESG survey for guests and corporate bookers every 2 years from 2024 - • - - - - governance benchmarking and targets maintain 5-star GRESB rating - operational scorecard 1 star 5 star 5 star ○ 5 star 5 star 5 star 5 star achieve and maintain 5-star GRESB rating - development scorecard n/a 3 star 3 star ○ 3 star 4 star 5 star 5 star climate-related risk scope
+2023 2024 2025 2027 2030 making positive movements in our society donate to projects that shorten the distance between people and opportunities from (2018 baseline) target 2.0 million achieved 2.9 million target 3.5 million achieved 4.8 million 6.2 million - - increase the % of employees engaged in local and skills-based volunteering opportunities - on track on track 20% 40% conscious traveller ESG survey for guests and corporate bookers every 2 years from 2024 - - - • governance benchmarking and targets maintain 5-star GRESB rating - operational scorecard 5 star 5 star 5 star 5 star 5 star climate-related risk scope

-In this climate-related risk section of our ESG report, we take steps to start to align with IFRS Climate-related Disclosure Standard S2.
+In this climate-related risk section of our ESG report, we take steps to align with IFRS Climate-related Disclosure Standard S2.

-By 31 December 2023, the portfolio includes 33 citizenM hotels in operation and 9 under development, with 5 already in construction. citizenM Miami Worldcenter, citizenM Paris Opera, citizenM Menlo Park, citizenM Rome Isola Tiberina opened in 2023.
-In addition to our existing hotels and developments, we assess the climate-related risk of pipeline hotels.
+By 31 December 2024, the portfolio includes 34 citizenM hotels in operation and with 3 already in construction. citizenM Austin, Boston Back Bay, Miami South Beach opened in 2024.
+We assess our existing hotels and developments for physical climate-related risks annually.